 - Is involved in the development and growth of the Bowling Green community

-The four nominees for the 2017 Small Business Person of the Year were:
+The nominees for the 2020 Small Business Person of the Year are:

 - Kelly Arnold, Gemini Homes, Inc.